-Yet I had a close friend with me for support during the process, and it made all the difference.
+Yet, I had a close friend with me for support during the process, and it made all the difference.
 You can do the same for a young mother!
-Volunteer to serve as a doula for her during labor, or offer to pay for one.
+Volunteer to serve as a doula for her during labor or offer to pay for one.
 There are even adoption doulas who have experience navigating these specific situations!
-Offer to take pictures and/or video so she can treasure the memories of her time with her baby.
+You can also offer to take pictures and/or video so she can treasure the memories of her time with her baby.

-Birth mothers need help developing healthy coping skills and a healthy lifestyle.
-There is a rise in society to provide better post placement care for birth mothers as pregnancy centers and adoption agencies are starting to fill this gap.
-Keep in mind that not everyone can afford counseling, so help connect her with options that are low cost or free.
+Birth mothers need help developing a healthy lifestyle and coping skills.
+There is a rise in society to provide better post-placement care for birth mothers as pregnancy centers and adoption agencies are starting to fill this gap.
+Keep in mind that not everyone can afford counseling, so help connect her with options that are low-cost or free.
 Encourage your church to learn more about adoption-specific experiences to help provide support.

 Offer to pay for the travel costs if necessary!
 Financial constraints often keep a birth mother at home instead of in places where she could find friendship and healing.
 Many communities have ongoing support groups, and weekend retreats can be found all over the United States.